CharlesRyan/whiskers-and-witchcraft/README.md

 ## 💝 Dedication

 *To my wonderful, witchy, cat-and-dog-loving, financially-wise life partner - thank you for being the inspiration behind this magical little world.
-Your blend of mystical energy and practical wisdom makes everything better, including random coding adventures at midnight!*
+Your blend of mystical energy and practical wisdom makes everything better, including random coding adventures*

 ## 🌟 What's Next?